Ralph Lewis Knowles

-Ralph Lewis Knowles (born December 9, 1928) is an American professor emeritus of architecture and a leading theorist of solar access design.
+Ralph Lewis Knowles (December 9, 1928 – August 23, 2024) was an American academic who was a professor emeritus of architecture and a leading theorist of solar access design.
 He created the concept of the "solar envelope" and championed solar access planning.
 The solar envelope has influenced many city design and planning documents.
-He is a fellow of the American Solar Energy Society and an ACSA Distinguished Professor.
+He was a fellow of the American Solar Energy Society and an ACSA Distinguished Professor.
 He received the prestigious AIA Medal for research in 1974.

 Early career

-After serving in the United States Navy from 1946-1948, Knowles completed a Bachelor of Architecture at North Carolina State University in 1954, and a Master of Architecture at MIT in 1959.
+After serving in the United States Navy from 1946 to 1948, Knowles completed a Bachelor of Architecture at North Carolina State University in 1954, and a Master of Architecture at MIT in 1959.
 Knowles taught briefly at Auburn University from 1959 to 1963 and then joined the faculty of the USC School of Architecture at the University of Southern California.

 In 1962, Knowles applied for a Graham Foundation grant to support his research on natural forces.
 The research hypothesis was that “A building made in balanced response to natural forces will exhibit differentiation useful for essential orientation in the urban landscape.”
 Knowles organized the natural forces laboratory at USC, and collaborated with noted architects and educators, including Pierre Koenig, Emmett Wemple, Konrad Wachsmann, Karen M. Kensek and Douglas E. Noble.